This information will help you get ready for your nipple reconstruction.Back to top

 - Gently wash your nipple with soap and water.
 Don’t use a washcloth or a scrubbing cloth or brush.

-Your doctor and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
+Your healthcare provider will give you instructions on what exercises and movements you can do while your incisions are healing.
 Make sure to follow those instructions.

-Check with your doctor or nurse before starting heavy exercises, such as:
+Check with your healthcare provider before starting heavy exercises, such as:

 - Lifting weights